marcusolsson/obsidian-plugin-docs/docs/concepts/workspace.md

 }
 ```

-## Create and detach leaves

-There are several methods for creating leaves, which are fairly similar.
-To see all of them, refer to [`Workspace`](../api/classes/Workspace.md), but here are a few to get you started:
+## Leaf lifecycle

+Plugins can add leaves of any type to the workspace, as well as define new leaf types through [custom views](../guides/custom-views.md).
+Here are a few ways to add a leaf to the workspace.
+For more ways, refer to [`Workspace`](../api/classes/Workspace.md).

-- If you want to create a new leaf in the root split, use [`workspace.getLeaf(true)`](../api/classes/Workspace.md#getleaf).
+- If you want to add a new leaf in the root split, use [`workspace.getLeaf(true)`](../api/classes/Workspace.md#getleaf).
-- If you want to create a new leaf in any of the side bars, use [`workspace.getLeftLeaf()`](../api/classes/Workspace.md#getleftleaf) and [`workspace.getRightLeaf()`](../api/classes/Workspace.md#getrightleaf).
-Both let you decide whether to create the leaf in a new split inside the side bar.
+- If you want to add a new leaf in any of the side bars, use [`workspace.getLeftLeaf()`](../api/classes/Workspace.md#getleftleaf) and [`workspace.getRightLeaf()`](../api/classes/Workspace.md#getrightleaf).
+Both let you decide whether to add the leaf to a new split.

-You can also explicitly create the leaf in the split of your choice, using [`createLeafInParent(leftSplit, index)`](../api/classes/Workspace.md#createleafinparent), where `index` is the position you want to insert the leaf on.
-For example, set `index` to 0 to prepend the leaf in the split.
+You can also explicitly add the leaf in the split of your choice, using [`createLeafInParent()`](../api/classes/Workspace.md#createleafinparent).

+Unless explicitly removed, any leaves that a plugin add to the workspace remain even after the plugin is disabled.
+Plugins are responsible for removing any leaves they add to the workspace.

 To remove a leaf from the workspace, call [`detach()`](../api/classes/WorkspaceLeaf.md#detach) on the leaf you want to remove.
+You can also remove all leaves of a certain type, by using [`detachLeavesOfType()`](../api/classes/Workspace.md#detachleavesoftype).

 ## Leaf groups